developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 * EHS does not add apps or activities to the Android Recent Apps list, but apps launched from within EHS might.
 * To clear the Recent Apps list, reboot the device or bring up the list and manually swipe away each app.
 * Bring up the Recent Apps list by long-pressing the Home or Menu button (depending on the device) until the list appears.
-* Recent apps not cleared from the list can be activated with the Back button, potentially exposing a non-EHS home screeen.
+* Recent apps not cleared from the list can be activated with the Back button, potentially exposing a non-EHS home screen.

 ### EHS and MX Multi-user